w3f/Grants-Program/applications/Syncra.md

 Given the importance of scalable, and customisable DAO infrastructure, which many protocols needs, we want to introduce Syncra.
 As a easy to use, modular, reliable, and customisable platform we believe, that is crucial element of the ecosystem.
 Leveraging undisclosed voting, treasury management, on-chain automation, and many others we might bring a real value.

-Our project aim to be the ecosystem standard for DAOs on Polkadot, Kusama, Aleph Zero and any Subsrate based ecosystem.
+Our project aims to be the ecosystem standard for DAOs on Polkadot, Kusama, Aleph Zero and any Substrate based ecosystem.

 ## Team